 The Mississippi Aviation Heritage Museum is located adjacent to the Biloxi-Gulfport International Airport.
 It's a haven for the aviation enthusiasts in your family, but everyone will be surprised at the amount of history and detail to be found in this little museum.
 There are several aircraft on display, hands-on interactive exhibits, and lots of information about the museum's star, Colonel John C. Robinson, an early founder of the Tuskegee Airmen.

 On-site at the Museum, you'll find exhibits and history lessons that are fantastic and interesting for all ages.
-You can test your flying skills on the simulator or sit right in the hot seat and take the controls of your own warbird.
-It’s a wonderful stop for anyone staying at one of the nice beach hotels near the Mississippi Aviation Heritage Museum.
+You can test your flying skills on the simulator or sit right in the hot seat and take the controls of your warbird.
+It’s an excellent stop for anyone staying at one of the lovely beach hotels near the Mississippi Aviation Heritage Museum.

-Finding the museum is easy thanks to the distinct "Red Tail" P-51 Mustang sitting out front.
-The Red Tails were the nickname given to the Tuskeegee Airmen, a now-famous group of African-American pilots trained in Tuskeegee, Alabama, during World War II.
+Finding the museum is easy thanks to the distinct "Red Tail'' P-51 Mustang sitting out front.
+The Red Tails were the nickname given to the Tuskegee Airmen, a now-famous group of African-American pilots trained in Tuskegee, Alabama, during World War II.

-The museum is dedicated to John C. Robinson, who was a black aviator commonly referred to as the father of the Tuskeegee Airmen.
+The museum is dedicated to John C. Robinson; a black aviator commonly referred to as the father of the Tuskegee Airmen.
 Robinson spent his early years right here in Gulfport, where, as the story goes, he was fascinated and inspired by a seaplane in 1910.